 For anyone who has been severely injured as a result of a traffic accident in or near Gaithersburg, Annapolis, Bowie or Rockville, as experienced auto accident attorneys with training in personal injury and insurance law, our legal team understands how confusing and intimidating it can be to pursue an auto injury against a negligent motorist.
-At Lebowitz & Mzhen, LLC, our Baltimore-based attorneys handle accident cases that take place throughout Maryland and the District of Columbia.
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore-based attorneys handle accident cases that take place throughout Maryland and the District of Columbia.

 As trained legal experts, our Maryland personal injury lawyers can assess your passenger car or commercial trucking injury claim and help you decide if all of your legal rights to just compensation have been met.
 We remind the victims of serious traffic accidents to be extremely wary when taking the word of an insurance adjuster, whose advice and assurances are seldom provided in the best legal or financial interest of an injured claimant.